Renatito122/TAI_P2/README.md

 Example: ./lang portuguese.txt por.txt 3 0.5 0.4 3 8.0

-(note that filename_ri and filename_t should be inside bin folder or you should replace them for the path where the files are stored)
+(note that filename_ri and filename_t should be inside the folder were you run the program or you should replace them in the command for the path where the files are stored)

 ### Command to run the program findlang